-The construction and rehabilitation in some of these identified points of entry, to also be equipped with staff dormitory (including female dormitory), will ensure continuous presence of security personnel and a reliable security for the inhabitants residing within those border location.
-Most especially from arbitrarily intrusion that as has often been reported in these areas.
+The construction and rehabilitation in some of these identified points of entry, to also be equipped with staff dormitory (including female dormitory), will ensure continuous presence of security personnel and a reliable security for the inhabitants residing within those border locations.
 IOM has been supporting the strategic approach of the government in the modernization of border infrastructure.
-For instance, through joint implementation of border infrastructure construction work, IOM has been coordinating with the government to support the Previous PBF funded project (Cross Border engagement between Côte d'Ivoire and Liberia to reinforce social cohesion and border security).
-This project showed that effective logistical support has resulted in increased patrols and response rate, improved trust/confidence between security officers/local populations, and security along the border areas.
+For instance, through joint implementation of border infrastructure construction work, IOM has been coordinating with the government to support a previous PBF funded project (Cross border engagement between Côte d'Ivoire and Liberia to reinforce social cohesion and border security).
+This project showed that effective logistical support has resulted in increased patrols and response rates, improved trust/confidence between security officers/local populations, and security along the border areas.
 In addition, necessary operational tools to support border management operations are integral, and will include enhanced mobility and communication radios for patrols and to ease border personnel movement, IT equipment for quality data collection processes and effective record keeping beyond the current paper-based system present in all these crossing points.

 An integrated border management training program for the different law enforcement agencies (police, military, immigration and custom staff, port-health etc.) at these border crossing points will be organized and led by IOM's training experts.
-The training program will develop individuals competency level on facilitating the movement of persons and goods across borders while maintaining security, cross-border cooperation between relevant state authorities, trust building between security agents and local communities, handling and managing vital migration data (transhumance corridors, cross-border movement, conflict prone areas, alerts), the quick detection of criminal related activities, conflict mediation, and general knowledge of relevant immigration policies.
+The training program will develop individual competency level on facilitating the movement of persons and goods across borders while maintaining security, cross-border cooperation between relevant state authorities, trust building between security agents and local communities, handling and managing vital migration data (transhumance corridors, cross-border movement, conflict prone areas, alerts), the quick detection of criminal related activities, conflict mediation, and general knowledge of relevant immigration policies.